Captain Nemo: The Fantastic History of a Dark Genius: Connections to other works

 The personality and life attributed to Captain Nemo in this book are completely different from those of the character of the same name in Jules Verne's original works, where he is depicted as an Indian Raja embittered by the British crushing of the Indian Rebellion of 1857.
 Also other characters named after those in various Verne books are given very different characters and careers than those in the original.

 Anderson may have decided to give Nemo the first name of Andre from the 1929 film version of The Mysterious Island in which Lionel Barrymore played André Dakkar.

 The prison island where Nemo and his fellow captives are held by Robur is called Rura Penthe; this is a reference to the slave factory island from the 1954 film 20,000 Leagues Under the Sea.

 It was due to having written Captain Nemo that Pocket Books approached Anderson to write the novelization of 2003 film The League of Extraordinary Gentlemen.

 Anderson would later go on to write a similarly themed novel covering H. G. Wells and his works, entitled The Martian War.
 Verne is mentioned several times in the book.

+Historical errors

+Some factual errors enter the novel on occasion.

+In a scene set in the early 1840s, a ship is said to bear the colors of the French Republic.
+At this time, France was ruled by the July Monarchy.

+A list of young Verne's favorite adventure novels includes Walter D. Edmonds' Drums Along the Mohawk, which postdates Verne's lifetime.

+There are several references to Ankara as the capital of the Ottoman Empire.
+In fact, Constantinople was the capital.
+Ankara became the capital of the Republic of Turkey in the 1920s.